 The Money Advice Service has put together a three-step plan to help with investing a lump sum which is great for a detailed approach to planning how to invest.
-Here we have put together a simpler list of the top seven things to help you start thinking about how best to make your lump sum work for you and your family in the long run:
+Here we have put together a simpler list of the top six things to help you start thinking about how best to make your lump sum work for you and your family in the long run:

 1. Pay-off debts

 Consider paying off high interest debt.
 You may not want to pay off all your debts with your lump sum but it could pay to deal with any high interest debts.
 Currently the interest rates on credit cards are likely to be significantly higher than anything you could earn in a savings account or by investing the money.
 So it could end up saving you money in the long run.

 It may be tempting to pay off your mortgage but if the interest on your mortgage is very low, you might be better off investing the money for capital growth instead.
 It is very important to check the terms of your mortgage before you make a large overpayment.
 Many providers will charge you for early repayments before the term of your fixed rate is up.

 3. Rainy day fund

 Make sure your rainy day fund is topped up.
 As a general rule of thumb aim to have the equivalent of three months income or three months household expenses.
 In retirement it is still important to make sure you can get easy access to emergency funds in case you have unexpected costs that you haven’t budgeted for.
 The exact amount you need depends on your financial needs and responsibilities.